 "Dark hair?
 Romantic eyes?
 Looks a little dangerous?"

-"I don't want to change schools because of all the reasons I've told you a thousand times.
+"I don't want to change schools because of all the reasons I've told you a thousand time.
 If you don't want to believe me.
 That's fine.
 Goodnight."
-Rory slams her door.
+Rory slams her door in Lorelai's face.

 "Well, it's my butt."
-Rory says, giving up on the book and turning off her light.
+Rory slams her book shut and turns off her lamp.

 "You're welcome.
 Rory, come on!"

 "I don't want to talk about this.
 Can you please, please leave me alone."
-Rory asks.
+Rory begs.

 Lorelai stands up.
 "Okay, fine.
 We always had a democracy in this house.
 We never did anything unless we all agreed.
-But now I guess I'm going to have to play the mom card.
+But, now, I guess I'm going to have to play the mom card.
 You are going to Chilton, whether you want to or not.
 Monday morning you will be there.
 End of story."
-She says, starting to walk away.

 "We'll see!"
 Rory yells.

-Upstairs, Lauren hears Rory's door slams and jumps.
-This was the first time she had actually ever seen her mom and sister fight, ever.
+Upstairs, Lauren hears Rory's door slam and jumps up.
+This is the first time she had actually ever seen her mom and sister fight, ever.
 It was very surprising.
-They rarely ever got mad at eachother.
-Instead, they would act like they were both her parents and get mad at her.
-Lauren quickly runs to her bed after she hears her mom's footsteps climbing the stairs and down the hall.
-She pretends to be reading when she picks up a random book that is set aside on her nightstand.
+They rarely ever got mad at each other.
+Lauren quickly runs to her bed after she hears her mom's footsteps climbing the stairs.
+She pretends to be reading when she picks up a random book from off her nightstand.

 "Knock, knock."
-Lorelai says, peeking into Lauren's room.
-Lauren looks up and gives her mom and small smile.
+Lorelai peeks in and Lauren looks up, giving her mom a small smile as she walks in.
 "I hope you didn't hear any of that."

-She begins to laugh when she notices that Lauren's book is upside down.
-"Maybe I should put you in Chilton, too, since you read upside down.
+Lorelai sits down in front of Lauren and laughs when she notices the book is upside down.
+"Maybe I should put you in Chilton, too, since you can read upside down.
 That's quite gifted."
 Lorelai jokes.

-Lauren takes a closer look at her book and rolls her eyes, tossing it aside.
-"Okay, maybe I was eavesdropping."
+Lauren looks closer at her book and rolls her eyes, tossing it aside.
+"Okay.
+Maybe I was eavesdropping."
 Lauren admits.

-"Yeah, I figured."
+"Yeah.
+I figured."
 Lorelai says.
-Lauren didn't really want to look at her mom in her eyes.
-She was embarrassed for running out of the diner like that and yelling at Rory.
-She didn't mean to, but after everything that was happening all week, she finally just had enough.
-"Care to explain that incident in the diner?"
+Lauren didn't want to look her mom in her eyes.
+She was embarrassed for running out of the diner like that and yelling at Rory She didn't mean to, but after everything that was happening all week she finally just had enough.
+"Care to explain what that outburst was about?"

 Lorelai scoots closer to her daughter and takes her hand.
-"Hey, look at me."
-Lauren slowly looks up to meet her mom's blue eyes.
-That was one thing she never got.
-The famous blue eyes that everyone falls in love with.
-Rory got them, but Lauren was stuck with bright green eyes, which everyone loved until they see her sister's.
-She wasn't sure where she got the green eyes from since her dad's are brown.
-Her mom just always told her that she was unique and being different was a good thing.
-"Do I really make it seem that Rory is better than you?"
-Lorelai asks, in all serious.
+"Hey.
+Look at me."
+Lauren slowly looks up and meets her mom's blue eyes.
+That was one thing she didn't get from her mother.
+That famous blue eyes that everyone falls in love with, and the ones her sister shares.
+Lauren wasn't sure where her green eyes came from, but her mom has always told her it was because she's unique in her own way and being different is a good thing.
+"Do people really make it seem like Rory is better than you?"

 Lauren shrugs.
-"Not really you.
-The town does, especially the teachers at my school.
-They are always saying that I'm nothing like Rory and they wish I would be.
-They ask me why I can't be quiet like my sister, why can't I just write notes down and just sit there.
-I don't know why they are complaining because I make straight A's!
-And, Mom, I really don't want to go to Grandma and Grandpa's because they don't even like me."
+"Yeah, sometimes.
+The teachers at school do.
+They are always telling me how I'm not as school oriented like Rory.
+And they ask me why I can't just be quiet like Rory, or just sit still like Rory.
+But I make straight A's like Rory, so I don't know why they keep complaining.
+Oh, and Mom, I really don't want to go to Grandma and Grandpa's because they don't even like me."

-"Are you serious!
+"Are you serious?
 Lauren Lorelai Gilmore, they love you!
 How can anyone not?"
-Lorelai asks.
 She was really surprised that Lauren was feeling this way.
-And she was pretty mad at herself for not seeing it.
-Yeah, she did pay a little more to Rory when it came to certain things, but Lauren is her baby, and always will be.
-As a Mom she felt like an even bigger failure for her youngest feeling the way she was right now.
-"Baby, I am so sorry for making you feel that way.
+She was pretty upset with herself for not seeing it sooner.
+Yes, she did pay attention a little more to Rory on certain things, but Lauren is her baby-girl, and always will be.
+There's also certain things she pays more attention to when it comes to Lauren.
+But, right now, Lorelai was feeling like a failure as a mom right now for letting her youngest feel this way, and not know it.
+"Baby, I am so sorry that you have been feeling this way.
 I really am.
 And I promise things will change around here."

 "So, are you really going to make Rory go to Chilton?"
 Lauren asks.

 "You asked the grandparents to help out, didn't you?"
-Lauren asks, smiling.
+Lauren asks with a knowing smile.

 Lorelai sighs.
 "I didn't know it was that obvious."

-Lorelai shakes her head, laughing, as she goes to sit on the other side of Lauren.
+Lorelai laughs and sits on the side of Lauren.
 "You are way too smart for your own good.
 But this stays a secret.
 No telling Rory, okay?"

 "Okay."
 Lauren agrees.

 Lorelai puts her arm around her daughter and Lauren leans into her mom.
-"Oh, and that whole not being able to stay quiet in class and being very outspoken, you got that from me.
-So, be proud."
+"Oh, and that whole not being able to stay quiet or not sitting still in class, and being very outspoken; you got that from me."

-Lauren looks up at her mom and smiles.
-"I seen Rory's 'boyfriend.'
+Lauren looks at up at her mom and smiles.
+"I saw Rory's boyfriend."

 "Earlier today.
-Rory forgot to pick me up from school because she was walking him to Miss.
+Rory forgot to pick me up from school because she was walking with him to Miss.
 Patty's.
-So, when I walked out of school, I seen them, and started following them.
-He's cute."
+So when I walked out of school, I started following them.
+He's pretty cute."
+Lauren explains.

 "Tall?
 Dark?
 Pretty?"
 Lorelai asks.

-"I think you have a long way to go."
-Lauren reminds her.
+"I think you have a long way to go before that happens."
+Lauren reassures her mom.

-"Thank God."
-Lorelai says, pulling her daughter closer.
+"Thank goodness."
+Lorelai says, holding her daughter close.

 "I love you, Mom."